Bottom Sheet

 - Content within the footer (just for reference)

-- Full screen bottom sheet (left-aligned heading only)
+- Full screen bottom sheet (centered heading only)

 - Scrolled full screen bottom sheet (centered heading only)